Niksko/blog/content/posts/engineering-levels/index.md

 I was browsing Twitter the other day when I came across this tweet:

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Scoop: levels are introduced at Netflix for engineers and there is no shortage in drama over decisions of who got to be Senior and who Staff.<br><br>This happens every time a company introduces levelling.
-Except for most at Netflix: it’s the first time ever they experience it.</p>&mdash; Gergely Orosz (@GergelyOrosz) <a href="https://twitter.com/GergelyOrosz/status/1515362008211804176?ref_src=twsrc%5Etfw">April 16, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+> Scoop: levels are introduced at Netflix for engineers and there is no shortage in drama over decisions of who got
+> to be Senior and who Staff.<br><br>This happens every time a company introduces levelling.
+Except for most at Netflix:
+> it’s the first time ever they experience it.</p>&mdash; Gergely Orosz (@GergelyOrosz)

 My first reaction was "wait, Netflix don't have levels?".